JamieS56/Milestone-Project-4/README.md

     ![Squad page wireframe on Desktop](media/README/wireframes/squad-desktop.jpg)

-    The goal of the squad page is just to show all the players and a link to their profile page.
+    The goal of the squad page is just to show all the players and link to there profile page so thats wht it does display player cards.

     Changes in final design:

-    * In the final design the players are split in to their positions and because of the use of Bootstrap columns it gives off the formation the team plays on the field which looks good.
+    * In the final design the players are split in to there positions and because of the use of bootstrap collumns it gives off the formation the team plays on the field which is quite cool.

-    * Also in the final design I added the player number to the player card because it looks good and gives that extra bit of info to identify a player.
+    * Also in the final design i added the player number to the player card because it looks good and gives that exra bit of info to identify a player.

     #### Mobile

     ![Squad page wireframe on mobile](media/README/wireframes/squad-mobile.jpg)

-    Mobile is the same as desktop it's just one player card per row so as not to condence any elements on the page.
+    Mobile is the same as desktop its just one player card per row to not squash any elements on the page.

     Changes in final design:

-    * The only change on mobile is the headers for the player positions to separate out the players.
+    * The only change on mobile is the headers of the positions to seperate out the players.

 * Player Profile